r2dkennobi/tpt/README.md

 ![Build Status](https://travis-ci.org/r2dkennobi/tpt.svg?branch=master)

-A simple bash script that allows users to jump to a project folder on their system.
+A simple bash function that allows users to jump to a project folder on their system.
 Similar to how `roscd` works in ROS.

 # How to use